 Why Your Web Accessibility Initiative Is More Important Than You May Realize

-by John Cox, Vice President of Digital Positioning and Partner
+by John Cox, Vice President of Digital Positioning

 Before overseeing all things digital at Prismatic, a much younger version of me worked for a certain vacation destination helmed by a well-known murine mascot.
 There are so many stories from that chapter of life—some hilarious, others shocking, and sometimes cringe-worthy, including an anecdote involving a grating directive from an on-mic coworker: